-Otherwise they might see with their eyes, hear with their ears, understand with their hearts, and turn, and I would heal them.
-Therefore, I want you to know that God's salvation has been sent to the Gentiles and they will listen.
+Otherwise, they might see with their eyes, hear with their ears, understand with their hearts and turn and I would heal them.
+This is Paul saying, Therefore, I want you to know that God's salvation has been sent to the Gentiles and they will listen.

-Paul quoted what God had said to the prophet Isaiah, that the people did not want to believe because their hearts had become calloused, hardened.
+So Paul quoted what God had said to the prophet Isaiah that the people did not want to believe because their hearts had become calloused, hardened.

-Humility and repentance were required for the people to submit before Jesus the King, but their proud and hardened hearts did not allow them to repent and submit.
+Humility and repentance were required for the people to submit before Jesus the king but their proud and hardened hearts did not allow them to repent and submit.
 That's the core of sin, isn't it?

-Wanting to be like God, wanting to be the King, and therefore we don't want to submit to the King.
-Their rebellion, however, was not unexpected.
+[16:11] We want to be like God.
+We want to be the kings.
+We don't want to submit to the real king.
+Their rebellion, however, was not unexpected and God used it to bring the gospel to the Gentiles which are everyone else, us included.

-[16:37] And God used it to bring the gospel to the Gentiles, that's us, everyone else.
-Now, why should everyone else be interested in hearing about the gospel?
+Now, why should everyone else be interested in hearing about the gospel, especially if the gospel is about the kingdom of God, according to the Jews, the hope of Israel?

 Well, because this hope of resurrection is also the hope that every human being has.
-We all long for that perfect eternal country, don't we?
+We all long for that perfect, eternal country, don't we?

 That's why none of us can ever be truly satisfied with the present world.
 There's always that hole in our hearts.
-For we long for something more, for something else.
+We always look for something more, something else.

-What are the big problems in the world today?
-Some people are looking for peace and harmony.
-Either global peace and harmony, because they're sick and tired of hearing wars and conflicts in the global scale.
+what are the big problems of the world today?
+Some people are looking for peace and harmony, either global peace and harmony because they are sick and tired of hearing about wars and conflicts in a global scale, or just peace and harmony with the people around them.

-Or just peace and harmony with the people around them.
-Some people are looking for that.
-Just a few days ago, Kai, my son, was being very naughty and rebellious.
+[17:38] Some people are looking for that. just a few days ago, Kai, my son, was being very naughty.
+Not this guy.
+This guy is a good boy.

-[17:53] Well, he's two, so that explains it.
-And eventually, he made me very, very angry.
-So, I took some time to calm myself down.
+Kai, my son, was being very naughty and rebellious.
+I mean, he's two, so there's that.
+And eventually, he made me very angry.
+So I took some time to calm myself down.

-Then, I saw my wife, Hannah, talking to Kai.
+And then I saw my wife, Hannah, talking to Kai.
 And afterwards, he approached me slowly.
-And then, he showed this expression of regret on his face, which I had never seen in him before.
+He's like, he's two years old.
+So he's, he approached me very slowly and then he showed this expression of regret, which I had never seen in Kai before because he's a very cheeky boy.

-He's a cheeky, cheeky, stubborn little boy.
-So, he showed that expression.
-And he climbed onto the couch and hugged me really tightly for two to three whole minutes.
+He showed me this expression of regret and he climbed onto the couch and hugged me really tightly for like two, three whole minutes and said, almost in a whisper, sorry, daddy.

-And said, almost in a whisper, Sorry, Daddy.
-And as I was hugging him, You know that warm feeling of being in peace with someone that you love?
+And as I was hugging him, right, you know that warm feeling of being in peace with someone that you love?
+That warm feeling of loving and being loved?

-That feeling of loving and being loved?
-And I thought, wouldn't it be nice if this happened every day?
-Well, the kingdom of Jesus is characterized by perfect peace and love and harmony.
+[18:55] And I thought, wouldn't it be nice if this happened every day?
+Well, the kingdom of Jesus is characterized by perfect peace and love and harmony between each other.

-[19:08] And it lasts forever.
+And it lasts forever.
 Love and peace and harmony there don't end.
-No conflict.
-No wars.
+No conflicts, no wars.
 That's what everyone wants, isn't it?